How to Spend 5 Days in Puerto Rico

 Las Salinas Salt Flats

-The day we went to visit, it was raining and cloudy so the hypersaline lagoons weren’t as vibrant as the pictures I saw.
-The color of the salt flats vary with the amount of sunlight, water, salt and organisms in the water (brine shrimp help contribute to the reddish color of the flats).
+The day we visited, it was raining and cloudy, so the hypersaline lagoons weren’t as vibrant as the pictures I saw.
+The color of the salt flats varies with the amount of sunlight, water, salt, and organisms in the water (brine shrimp help contribute to the reddish color of the flats).
 Although the water wasn’t electric pink during our visit, it was still beautiful to see in person.
 The clouds and rain made the lagoons look like a scene out of a romantic comedy.

 A torrential downpour cut our visit to Las Salinas short and caused us to rearrange our original plans of visiting the Cabo Rojo Lighthouse and relaxing at La Playuela beach.